 Structure demands behavior from everyone in everything!
 The principle of structure is extremely powerful and impacts you physically and mentally.
 But what is structure?
-Don't worry, structure is very practical and useful once you learn more about it.
+Don't worry; structure is very practical and helpful once you learn more about it.

 The information here is part of what you can learn under Robert Fritz.
 Purchase his books to capture all of his excellent insight.
-This information is not comprehensive, but enough to help you understand how structure works in your life as well as in the THP Charts that we use.
+This information is not comprehensive, but it is enough to help you understand how structure works in your life and in the THP Charts that we use.

-We adapted Robert's principle about structure and state it this way…
+We adapted Robert's principle about structure and stated it this way…

 Structure demands behavior